felixudoji11/Operating_System/weeks/week03-application-selection/index.md

 ## 3.2 Installation Documentation (SSH-Based Installations)

-All installations were performed **exclusively via SSH** from the workstation, maintaining the required headless server administration approach.
+All application installations were performed **exclusively via SSH** from the workstation system.
+This maintained the required headless-server configuration and ensured that all deployment tasks were carried out using command-line tools only.

+The following sections document the installation commands used and the technical rationale for selecting each application.

+---

-### Install `stress-ng`
+### 3.2.1 Installing `stress-ng`
 ```bash
 sudo apt update
 sudo apt install stress-ng -y